HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-09-28-When-a-measure-becomes-a-target-it-cease-to-a-good-measure-About-p-hacking.md

-tags: Wisdom
+---
+layout: single

-"When a measure becomes a target, it cease to a good measure. "
+title: When a measure becomes a target, it cease to a good measure. (p-hacking)
+date: 2022-09-28 23:42:17 +0800
+categories:
+ - Mathematics
+tags:
+ - Probability theory and mathematical statistics
+ - Experiment
+ - Wisdom
+toc: false
+---

 When a measure becomes a target, it cease to a good measure. —— British economist Charles Goodhart.
 {: .notice--warning}